skypilot-org/skypilot/docs/source/reference/config.rst

     # with this name (provisioner automatically looks for such regions).
     # Regions without a VPC with this name will not be used to launch nodes.
     #
-    # Default: None (use the default VPC in each region).
+    # Default: null (use the default VPC in each region).
     vpc_name: skypilot-vpc

     # Should instances be assigned private IPs only? (optional)